Fran’s Blanc et Noir Cake

 - Slowly and evenly pour the rest of the glaze around the sides of the cake, being careful to cover all the corners.
 Then pour the remaining glaze down the center using a metal spatula to spread the glaze evenly over the top, letting the excel run down the sides.
 Before glaze sets, decorate.

 - Pour the writing chocolate into a small parchment paper cone.
 Pipe 3 thin white parallel lines, ¼ inch apart, lengthwise, down the center of the cake over the soft glaze.
 Working quickly, with a toothpick draw small figure eights crosswise through the ganache and white stripes all along the cake’s length.

 - Chill for 1 to 2 hours to set.
 Remove half an hour before serving.
-Can be stores in the refrigerator for up to 3 days.
+Can be stored in the refrigerator for up to 3 days.